-Local jurisdictions could implement a simple, expedited administrative process for dividing existing residential lots into two separate lots.
-Allowing "lot splitting" would expand housing supply; increase homeownership opportunities; enable housing at lower price points, creating more starter home options for first time buyers; offer existing homeowners flexibility to stay in their homes and/or create a home for extended family; and allow infill construction that is lowimpact and supports the environmental goals of the Growth Management Act ("GMA").
+Local jurisdictions could implement a simple, expedited two-lot "minor plat"-the division of existing lots into two separate parcels.
+Allowing lot divisions would expand housing supply; increase homeownership opportunities; enable housing at lower price points, creating more starter home options for first time buyers; offer existing homeowners flexibility to stay in their homes and/or create a home for extended family; and allow infill construction that is low-impact and supports the environmental goals of the Growth Management Act ("GMA").

-The Legislature in 2025 enacted E2SHB 1096 ("HB 1096") establishing a uniform lot-splitting process.
-Under HB 1096, all cities must include a process in their development regulations for administrative approval of lot splits.
-Previously, under state law, the only means to divide property into separate legal lots that could be legally conveyed was through either a subdivision pursuant to Washington State subdivision laws or creation of a condominium in accordance with the Condominium Act and the Washington Uniform Common Interest Ownership Act.
-Nevertheless, several jurisdictions explored how lot divisions could be implemented as an expedited two-lot short plat under previous statutory authority.
-To learn more about the requirements for lot splitting in HB 1096, see MBAKS Issue Brief below.
+Under current state law, the only means to divide property into separate legal lots that can be legally conveyed is through either a subdivision pursuant to Washington State subdivision laws or creation of a condominium in accordance with the Condominium Act and the Washington Uniform Common Interest Ownership Act.
+Nevertheless, there may be a way to implement a simple lot division process locally under existing statutory authority.
+Several jurisdictions are exploring how lot divisions can be implemented as an expedited two-lot short plat.
+To learn more, view resources below.